L. Tom Perry papers

-Lowell Tom Perry, a senior member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints, was born August 5, 1922, in Logan, Utah, to Leslie Perry and Elsie Nora Sonne Perry.
-From 1942–1944, L. Tom Perry served a Mormon mission to the Northern States Mission.
+Lowell Tom Perry, a senior member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints, was born August 5, 1922, in Logan, Utah, to Leslie Perry and Elsie Nora Sonne Perry.
+From 1942 to 1944, L. Tom Perry served a mission for the Church to the Northern States Mission.
 Following his mission, he enlisted in the United States Marine Corps.
 After his discharge from the Marine Corps, he enrolled in Utah State University in Logan, Utah.
-He married Virginia Lee in 1947, and two years later, in 1949, he graduated from Utah State with a degree in Finance.
+He married Virginia Lee in 1947, and two years later, in 1949, he graduated from USU with a degree in finance.
 Elder Perry and his wife Virginia had three children: Barbara, Linda Gay, and Lee Thomas.

 In 1972, L. Tom Perry was asked to serve as Assistant to the Council of Twelve Apostles in the Church of Jesus Christ of Latter-day Saints, and in the spring of 1974, he was ordained to the office of Apostle in the Church.
 That same year, Elder Perry’s wife, Virginia Perry, died.
 In 1976, Elder Perry married Barbara Dayton.
 Most recently, in 2004, Elder Perry was asked by Church President, Gordon B. Hinckley, to serve as Area President of the Europe Central Area.